Kaslanarian/Kaslanarian/README.md

 - [PyDyNet](https://github.com/Kaslanarian/PySVM): Deep learning framework implementation using Numpy based on Autodiff.
 - ...

-### Some future work
+### Some ongoing work

-- A Cpp matrix/tensor implementation, and some algorithm (det, inv, svd, etc) based on it.
+- A cpp matrix/tensor implementation, and some algorithm (det, inv, svd, etc) based on it.
-- ...
+- Anomaly detection on traffic.

 ### Recent hobby